techie-joe/core/_includes/demo-new.md

 ### Invisible comments

-There’s a comment block below this.
+There’s a comment block below this line.

 <!-- This HTML comment will not appear in the rendered Markdown -->